JonJWong/simfile-sidekick/README.md

 `python3 bot.py`

-### search.py

-This is an intermediary file that is used by bot.py to communicate with db.json.
-It's purpose is to simply search for a song and return the information to bot.py.
-If more than one result is found, it will return a list to bot.py.
-I will probably just move this into bot.py at a later date when I get around to code cleanup.

 ## Tips

 - I highly recommend using screen when using scan.py.
 Your first scan will take more than a few hours.
 See https://linuxize.com/post/how-to-use-linux-screen/